Jeni's Splendid Ice Creams: Reviews

 Jeni's received a positive review on the "Hot and Spicy" episode of Food Network's show The Best Thing I Ever Ate (2010).
 It was reviewed in The Washington Post (2011), The Huffington Post (2012), and U.S. News & World Report, who ranked it #1 in America in 2012.
 The Chicago Tribune (2011) said "Jeni's Splendid Ice Creams is gaining a national reputation for producing superior desserts made of milk sourced from a family farm in Ohio's Appalachian region."
 Time magazine said it "has a large cult following among Ohio émigrés and ice cream geeks."

 The Atlantic positively reviewed it saying "Jeni's flavors are not successful simply because they are irreverent and ground-breaking.
-They work because a great deal of effort has gone into their crafting--what at first glance seems whimsical, upon first bite is proven artisanal."
+They work because a great deal of effort has gone into their crafting—what at first glance seems whimsical, upon first bite is proven artisanal."
 It has also been positively reviewed in The New York Times (2011), and by Today (2012).
 In 2007, The New York Times said Jeni's had "surpassed the creativity of all other ice cream makers with its versions like goat cheese and Cognac fig sauce."

 Awards

-In 2012, Jeni's received a sofi Gold Award in the "Dessert or Dessert Topping" category for Lemon Frozen Yogurt.
-In 2013, Jeni's won another sofi Gold Award in the "Outstanding Product Line" category.
+In 2012, Jeni's received a Sofi Gold Award in the "Dessert or Dessert Topping" category for Lemon Frozen Yogurt.
+In 2013, Jeni's won another Sofi Gold Award in the "Outstanding Product Line" category.
 Beginning with her early days at Scream and continuing to the present, Britton Bauer's ice cream has incorporated products local to Columbus and Ohio, including milk, fruit, and whiskey.

 Fast Company named Jeni Britton Bauer one of the Most Creative People in Business in 2018.
 In 2019, Inc. listed Jeni's as #2329 on its Inc. 5000 list.

 Britton Bauer received an honorary doctorate in business administration from Ohio State, the university she had attended but left in her sophomore year to pursue a career in ice cream, after serving as the commencement speaker at the summer 2016 graduation.

-Jeni's cookbooks
+Cookbooks

-In 2011, Jeni Britton Bauer published her first cookbook, Jeni's Splendid Ice Creams at Home, which became a New York Times best-seller and The Wall Street Journal called it the "homemade-ice cream-making Bible."
-Britton Bauer won a James Beard Foundation Award, the highest honor for writing about culinary arts and food, for her cookbook.
+In 2011, Jeni Britton Bauer published her first cookbook, Jeni's Splendid Ice Creams at Home, which became a New York Times best-seller; and The Wall Street Journal called it the "homemade-ice cream-making Bible."
+Britton Bauer won a James Beard Foundation Award for the cookbook.
 The book was also nominated for the Goodreads Choice Awards Best Food & Cookbooks that year.

 Britton Bauer published Jeni's Splendid Ice Cream Desserts in 2014 "to provide an audience with the tools to craft their own ice cream-based creations".

 In March 2019, Britton Bauer published her third cookbook, The Artisanal Kitchen: Perfect Homemade Ice Cream: The Best Make-It Yourself Ice Creams, Sorbets, Sundaes, and Other Desserts.